mding363/cps_pid_turtle/README.md

 # Turtle Controller - ROS 2 Humble Package

 A  ROS 2 package demonstrating Twist, Odometry and Imu message publishing, and subscribing using the turtlesim simulator.
+The owner of the project is Minjie Ding 484363

 ## Overview